In 2025, Cyber Monday became the biggest online shopping day in recorded history: shoppers spent $14.25 billion, up over 7% from 2024.

 As founder of Zettler Digital, I’ve spent over a decade optimizing sales for brands over Black Friday Cyber Monday (BFCM).

-1. Don’t automatically increase your discount from Black Friday
+1. Don’t automatically increase your Black Friday discount

 Bigger percentage discounts from Friday to Monday can create customer service nightmares and train people to wait for deeper discounts.
 They also erode trust.
 You want your customers to know that when you make an offer, it’s one they can count on, and that they won’t feel duped or taken advantage of just a few days later.